Skip to main content

 Using Material colors and other palettes

-Choosing between colors is always a difficult task, especially for people like me who are not very good a design tasks.
+Choosing between colors is always a difficult task, especially for people like me who are not very good at design tasks.

 I used to have a hard time every time I had to deal with colors.
-I allways felt that having a lot of names for the colors was not a practical solution.
-For example in html you can use colors like darksalmon
+I always felt that having a lot of names for the colors was not a practical solution.
+For example in html you can use colors like darksalmon, mediumvioletred or darkslateblue which I find almost impossible to remember and work with.

 There are 19 colors with 10 different intensities for each one plus the white and black colors.
 This gives us 192 different colors ordered in a matrix.